13luismb/13luismb/README.md

 Talk to me about

 - Front-end development using **React.js, Redux.js, Angular, and HTML with JavaScript and CSS**
-- Backend development using **Node.js, Express.js, Java EE, Java Spring**
+- Backend development using **Node.js, Express.js, Java EE, Java Spring, Firebase**
 - Designing **Relational Database Management Systems**
 - Relational and non-relational database management using **PostgreSQL, MySQL and MongoDB**
 - Robust full-stack system design implementation